qodudrud/stochastic-resetting/README.md

 Download the datasets and put them inside the `data` folder.

-For convinience, we share the collections of the above datasets through the following link; [link to the collections](https://www.dropbox.com/scl/fi/wyuwhr5kld7y0erv445tx/resetting_data_collection.zip?rlkey=eldhhz3j8ehi3pjk62c59h6o0&st=m5ln0a9v&dl=0)
+For convenience, we share the collections of the above datasets through the following link; [link to the collections](https://www.dropbox.com/scl/fi/wyuwhr5kld7y0erv445tx/resetting_data_collection.zip?rlkey=eldhhz3j8ehi3pjk62c59h6o0&st=m5ln0a9v&dl=0)

 ## Execution